Special thank you to Amore di Mona for sponsoring this post.

 Instructions

-- Mix 3tbsp ground flaxseed with 9tbsp water and set aside to thicken.
+- Mix 3 tablespoons ground flaxseed with 9 tablespoons water and set aside to thicken.

 - In a large bowl whisk together brown rice flour, buckwheat flour, ground sunflower seeds, tapioca flour, cacao powder, sugar, baking powder, bicarbonate of soda, ginger, cinnamon, nutmeg, cloves and salt.